 Yes, implementing programs that support community efforts, doing pro-bono work on large social projects, and implementing staff policies that ensure work-life balance can be costly.

-Even so, Elisa explained that their evaluation of all business processes has led to substantial costs savings, and, as a B-Corp, they enjoy many discounts from business partners.
+Even so, Elisa explained that their evaluation of all business processes has led to substantial cost savings, and, as a B-Corp, they enjoy many discounts from business partners.

 There are also intrinsic financial benefits her company enjoys as a direct result of following the sound business strategies that successful B-Corps have implemented, as well as potential tax credits in the future (something that has already materialized in the Philadelphia area).

 Effective Leadership Resources

 As you can imagine, running a small B-Corp in this economy requires sustainable leadership, so I was not surprised to learn that Elisa proactively uses leadership tools and resources to help her meet the challenges Singlebrook faces on a daily basis.

 Elisa relies on support and inspiration from a Social Venture Network peer circle as well as strategic advice from an executive coach.

 She also credits her strong partnership with Co-Founder and CTO Leon Miller-Out as a critical resource in balancing their project commitments and the community activities all employees support.
 In addition, Singlebrook maintains current and relevant strategic plans, and the company follows a sustainable leadership model.

 Taking Care of Our Community, Our People, and Our Planet